dr-natetorious/TIM-7241-Constructive_Research_Design/Week2_Challenges/Readings/README.md

 ### Who is Michel Foucault

-Michel Foucault, the French social theorist, was particularly interested in how processes of classification and categorization proliferated during and following the enlightenment period (17th Century).
+Michel Foucault, the French social theorist, was particularly interested in `how processes of classification and categorization proliferated during and following the enlightenment period` (17th Century).
 Foucault (1977, 1979) points to how this proliferation was closely tied to changes in society, notably the expansion of the population and growing urbanization and industrialization.
-Such changes prompted the necessity for more effective forms of what Foucault termed “governance” – which refers to all the ways through which populations are regulated and governed.
-Foucault argues that these governance processes were directly responsible for producing categories of “being” that we all take for granted in our current epoch, such as academic ability; mental stability; sexual orientation and so forth.
+Such changes prompted the necessity for more effective forms of what Foucault termed "governance" – which refers to all the ways through which populations are regulated and governed.
+Foucault argues that these governance processes were directly responsible for producing categories of "being" that we all take for granted in our current epoch, such as academic ability; mental stability; sexual orientation and so forth.
 The point he makes is not that these categories did not exist prior to this time, but rather, similar to the example of body size above, they became central and defining characteristics of modern personhood for particular reasons at a particular time.
 Specifically, contemporary categories of being are closely aligned with the needs of a capitalist economy and the need for individuals to be productive in both a biological and physical sense (see Rose, 1990; 1996).

 ### What is social constructionism (Burr, 2015, ch.
 1)